Chulu West Peak Climbing-19 Days

 • Max Altitude 6,419m/21,061ft

-Chulu West Peak (6,419 m / 21,055 ft) is one of the most popular climbing peaks in Nepal’s Annapurna region.
+Chulu West Peak (6,419 m / 21,055 ft) is one of the most popular climbing peaks in the Annapurna region of Nepal.
 It is known for being physically demanding but highly rewarding, making it a strong choice for trekkers who want to step into Himalayan peak climbing.

 From the summit, climbers enjoy wide views of Dhaulagiri, Nilgiri, Annapurna II, Annapurna IV, and even Manaslu on a clear day.
 The mountain stands above the Manang Valley, along the classic Annapurna Circuit route, which makes it a natural extension for trekkers looking to add a real alpine challenge to their journey.